CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/backlog/(newer)/060/ReadMe.md

 # DOM API and ~~Best~~ Good Practices

 > > "Best Practices" are for absolute beginners.
-The rest of us use "Good Prctices". <cite>Dan Gilleland</cite>
+The rest of us use "Good Practices". <cite>Dan Gilleland</cite>

 ----